This page is for the 4th Ravager, Rose Wilson.

 - Unarmed Combat: Rose is a skilled martial arts expert, having trained under her mother from a young age and Deathstroke later on, with enhanced agility, speed, strength and endurance thanks to the same serum Deathstroke was given, however Rose's mind was also affected by the serum, making her more easy to manage.
 The combination of precog and superhuman body leaves Rose a force to be reckoned with as she has proven a worthy challenge to people such as Cassandra Cain.
 Also Rose herself considered herself skilled enough to challenge the New God Big Barda, though the fight did not resolve.

-- Weapons Master: She is also very skilled in the use of a bo staff and dual wielding swords, though it seems to matter little what weapon you give her as chances seem to be that she can use it.
+- Weapons Master: She is very skilled in the use of her arsenal of weapons.
+Her default weapons are a bo staff ,dual wield swords, and various firearms.
+However, it seems to matter little what weapon you give her as chances seem to be that she can use it.

 - Enhanced Attributes: Rose was given the same serum as her father, essentially turning her into a super soldier.
 Her strength, speed, reflexes, durability, healing, etc. all surpass peak human levels.
 These attributes appear to be even greater in the New 52 reboot so far.
 Combined with her skill and precognition, this turns her into a true force to be reckoned with.